In The Event Of Leftover Wine

 Meet The Grape: Lagrein

-Lagrein is a very unique grape varietal that comes from the Trentino-Alto Adige region in Northern Italy.
+Lagrein is a rare Italian grape that comes from the Alto Adige region in Northern Italy.
 Wines made from Lagrein have a deep inky color and rich jammy fruit flavors that balance out its highly tannic and acidic structure.

 Wine Health Benefits 101: Procyanidins